Table of Content

 Key Features

-- Client Onboarding: Seamless intake with branded forms and embedded schedulers
+- Client onboarding with branded forms and embedded schedulers

 Dubsado offers simple, flat-rate pricing with unlimited clients:

-- Premier Plan: $40/month – Adds automated workflows, public proposals, scheduling, and integrations
+- Premier ($40/month): Full automated workflows, public proposals, scheduling, integrations

 Streamlined Client Booking, Invoicing, and Payments in One Place